scraperwiki/dumptruck-web/readme.md

       --socket 127.0.0.1:3031 \
       --callable application \
       --processes 20

+Use some high number of processes because they block.

 We'll have to adjust the api script so that it works with uWSGI;
 `sqlite_api.py` is that.